 The ISSO offers workshops for international students throughout the year on a variety of topics.
-These workshops enable the International Student Advisor to maintain contact with you and other international students throughout the year, helping to ensure your academic and social success.
-The ISSO also organizes many social programs, such as: World Trek country insights; an English Conversation Circle for students and accompanying family members; sporting activities; outings; an International Film Festival; an International Photography Contest and more!
+These workshops help to ensure your academic and social success.
+The ISSO also organizes many social and cultural programs for students and accompanying family members, such as: the Language Exchange Program; sporting activities, including skiing and snowshoeing; outings to local sites of interest, such as the Parliament building; an international photography contest and more.